Guan Yu: Games

 Guan Yu appears as a playable character in many video games based on Romance of the Three Kingdoms which are produced by Koei, including: the strategy game series of the same title as the novel; the action game series Dynasty Warriors and Warriors Orochi.
 Other non-Koei titles in which he also appears include: Total War: Three Kingdoms; Puzzle & Dragons; Sango Fighter; Destiny of an Emperor; and Atlantica Online.
 He is also referenced in Emperor: Rise of the Middle Kingdom, Titan Quest, and Koihime Musō.

 Guan Yu is referenced in the Portal Three Kingdoms of the card game Magic: The Gathering on a playable card.

 The hero Jiang Jun that appears in an add-on for the game For Honor, developed by Ubisoft Montreal, is heavily based on Guan Yu.
 He is introduced in the 2018 DLC Marching Fire Expansion, along with the other characters from the Chinese Wulin faction.
 The Jiang Jun wields Guan Yu's signature Guandao weapon and is portrayed as a wise older general.

 Guan Yu is referenced in the 2020 game Hades by Supergiant Games.
 The final "aspect", or form, unlocked for the Eternal Spear weapon is the Aspect of Guan Yu, the Frost Fair Blade, which resembles an ornamented Guandao.
 The Eternal Spear is said to be the same spear wielded by Guan Yu in the future, taking this form.

 Coinage

 Guan Yu is a popular motif in collector coins series featuring Ancient warriors.
-The Polish Mint issued a 2oz silver coin featuring him in 2019, and another one in 2021.
+Niue issued a 2oz silver coin, produced by the New Zealand Mint, featuring him in 2019, and another one in 2021.